 - Name and street address of the Registered Agent

-Filing is immediate when filing online or up 2-3 business days when filing by mail.
+Filing is immediate for online filings or up to 2-3 business days when filing by mail.

-The Annual Report filing fee for both the Corporation or LLC is $30 when filing online or $35 by mail.
+The Annual Report filing fee for both the Corporation or LLC is $30 when filing online or $35 to mail the paper form.

 Annual Report Due Date

-The Annual Report is due each year by the entity’s anniversary date.
+The Annual Report deadline is each year by the entity’s anniversary date.

-For example, if your LLC or Corporation was formed January 1, 2021, the deadline for the first Annual Report will be January 1st 2022.
+For example, if your LLC or Corporation was formed on January 1st, 2021, the deadline for the first Annual Report will be January 1st, 2022.
 Filings may be made up to 30 days in advance.